blockspacer/skia-opengl-emscripten/README.md

 ## How to apply patches

 Just copy and replace files based on `patches` folder.
+See build instructions.

 TODO: contribute `git`-based patches.